lue-bird/elm-bits/README.md

-## bits
+## elm-bits
-Bits are a good way of storing information.
-The goal of this package is to enable transporting information as bits in elm.
+information.

 ## Example: id

-Current id packages have different ways of showing the contained information.
-This is for example how [danyx23's Uuid][danyx23/elm-uuid] does it:
+Current id packages use different types which hold the information.
+This is how [danyx23's Uuid][danyx23/elm-uuid] does it for example:

 ```elm
 module CurrentUuid exposing (CurrentUuid, toString, fromString)